 - We will reduce the number of clergy, servers and choir in attendance.
 This means the music will be beautiful but simple, and that not all our staff clergy will present every week.

 - Please call ahead to reserve a space, or register on the Cathedral website.
-More information on how to register online or by phone will be made available on July 5
+More information on how to register online or by phone will be made available on July 5 (UPDATE: see the link on the home page to register for the services each week)

 - We will hold back a few spaces for visitors and drop-ins.